Typesafe Function Overloading in TypeScript

 }

-In the example above, T1 is a union type that can either be a string "tan" or an object of type Yan.
-The Tethera type is a union of two different object shapes, distinguished by their common type property.
-This latter example is typically called a discriminated unions in TypeScript, and elsewhere might be called tagged unions, disjoint unions, or sum types.
-TypeScript uses the language's control flow constructs to "narrow" union types, as demonstrated with the value t above.
+In the example above, YanTan is a union type that can either be a string literal type "tan" or an object named Yan.
+The Tethera type is a union of two different object types, distinguished by their common type property.
+This latter example is typically called a discriminated union in TypeScript, and elsewhere might be called tagged unions, disjoint unions, or sum types.
+TypeScript uses the language's control flow constructs to "narrow" union types, as demonstrated with the value tethera above.

 Generics

 Generics in TypeScript provide a way to define reusable code that can work with multiple types.
-They allow you to create functions that can operate on those different types while preserving type information of the inputs in its outputs.
+They allow you to create functions or types that can operate on those different types while preserving type information of the inputs in their outputs.

 function map<T, U>(type: T[], callback: (t: T) => U): U[] {